ShaunW23/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/proposals/proposal1.md

 Will the introduction of this system actually have any benefit over the existing one?
 Will it increase efficiency? employee satisfaction?

 * question 2 -
 Could there be any issues that could arise from the long-term adoption of this?
-How can they be avoided.
+How can they be avoided?

 ## Evaluation of the proposal
 *Povide a breif evaluation based on what you know*